wolfgangunger/cdk-cfn-pipeline/README.md

 to deploy the cloudformation templates, trigger the pipeline for this stack after updating

 you will see as many pipelines as you have subfolders (cfn_[foldername]) with templates in your cfn-repo

+if you want to delete a cloudformation template and its folder from the repo, please notice,
+you have to manually delete the stack in cloudformation before deleting the folder or the pipeline ( which will happen when you delelte the folder).
+the pipeline cannot delete it, since it includes only one stack, which is mandatory.
+delete the stack on the web-console and afterwards delete the folder and let the generator pipeline delete the stack pipeline .
+Once the pipeline is delete, the role for the cfn deployment will be also deleted and this might cause problems, when you try to delete the stack ( if so, you must manually create a role with the name in the stack properties with the same name to be able to delete the stack)